-- Philosophy of Physics I: the metaphysics of space and space-time: absolute and relational theories of space and space-time; geometry and conventionalism. - Philosophy of Physics II: the interpretation of quantum mechanics; non-locality. - Philosophy of Biology: biological kinds, the nature of species; biological laws; functional and causal explanation in biology. - Philosophy of Economics and Social Science: social science versus natural science; rational choice theory and social science; social ontology. - Special topic (2020-21): Philosophy of cognitive science: folk psychology; eliminative materialism; philosophy of psychiatry; embodied and extended cognition.
+- Philosophy of Physics I: the metaphysics of space and space-time: absolute and relational theories of space and space-time; geometry and conventionalism. - Philosophy of Physics II: the interpretation of quantum mechanics; non-locality. - Philosophy of Biology: biological kinds, the nature of species; biological laws; functional and causal explanation in biology. - Philosophy of Economics and Social Science: social science versus natural science; rational choice theory and social science; social ontology.

+• Philosophy of cognitive science: folk psychology; non-human minds; situated cognition; philosophy of psychiatry.